The Thames Path in the western side of Greenwich Peninsula has re-opened after years of closures.

 The path changes from nice, new and wide with a cycle lane to very narrow in places and pretty scruffy.
 Bikes and pedestrians were trying to squeeze past each other continuously.

-This area is the spot of a contentious planned cruise liner terminal.
+This area is also the spot of a contentious planned cruise liner terminal.

 Head further along and you’ll find your own tropical sandy beach (shame about the tyres mind).

 The walk passes Morden Wharf.
-U&I have been threatening to build here for six years but nothing has ever emerged.
-The latest early plan states 1,500 homes will be built.
+U&I have been threatening to build here for six years but nothing concrete has ever emerged.
+The latest early plan states 1,500 homes will be built sometime in the future.

 Part of the site is currently a bus garage which opened last year.
 Old routemasters used for events and tourists can just about be made out through a tiny hole in the wall: